aatayolu/beije/README.md

 The testing setup for UserService in this Nest.js application utilizes Jest for unit testing.
 Key tests include verifying that user registration correctly creates and saves user data, ensuring register method functionality.
 Additionally, it confirms that the sendVerificationEmail method successfully triggers an email send operation using mocked SendGrid functionality.

+## Email-Verification

+For Emai-verification I have used SendGrid, and its API key is shared in .env file.